John-Allan Namu

 John-Allan Namu is a dogged reporter and media entrepreneur who has been at the forefront of investigative journalism in his native Kenya for nearly two decades, exposing corruption and highlighting its harsh impact on ordinary citizens.

-As co-founder, chief executive and editorial director of the investigative news outlet Africa Uncensored, he has led in-depth probes that tackle issues other newsrooms often avoid – from city inspectors using violence to extort bribes from Nairobi’s street vendors to criminal gangs preying on residents of Kenya’s biggest slums to fake fertilizer being sold to unsuspecting farmers.
+As co-founder and CEO of the investigative news outlet Africa Uncensored, he has led in-depth probes that tackle issues other newsrooms often avoid – from city inspectors using violence to extort bribes from Nairobi’s street vendors to criminal gangs preying on residents of Kenya’s biggest slums to fake fertilizer being sold to unsuspecting farmers.

 Namu established Africa Uncensored in 2015 along with two colleagues from the Kenya Television Network (KTN) to ensure that underreported problems plaguing the public receive the thorough, in-depth attention they deserve.
 Their stories are produced by some of Kenya’s best investigative journalists; they are featured on major print and broadcast media throughout the country; and they have often brought positive results.